 Is A Small Or Large Firm Right For Me?

-For many third-year law students, their last year is filled with the normal stresses of law school.
+For many second- and third-year law students, their last years are filled with the normal stresses of law school.
 However, they also have to worry about passing the bar exam and finding a job.
 Many new graduates will land themselves positions in a law firm.
 But which is right for you?
 In this post, we’ll dissect the pros and cons of large firms and small firms!

 Is A Small Or Large Firm Right For Me?